High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 6. Shop for New Quotes Every 6–12 Months

 As your record improves, re-shop your coverage aggressively.
 Your current insurer may not automatically reward you for your progress — but a new one might.
-The transition back to the standard market often happens by switching to a mainstream carrier like Travelers, State Farm, or GEICO once your violations have aged off.
+The transition back to the standard market often happens by switching to a mainstream carrier like Travelers, State Farm, or Progressive once your violations have aged off.
+Looking for cheap car insurance in 2026?
+Check our guide for the best strategies.

 Pincher's Pro Tip